withastro/docs/src/pages/en/guides/cms/prismic.md

 description: Add content to your Astro project using Prismic as a CMS
 layout: ~/layouts/CMSLayout.astro
 stub: true
+service: Prismic
 ---

-[Prismic](https://prismic.io/docs/technologies/slice) is a headless content management system.
+[Prismic](https://prismic.io/) is a headless content management system.

 ## Community Resources